Code4Community/Code4Community.github.io/tutorials/tutorial-1.md

 Congratulations!
 You succesfully cloned our repository!

+You can also view the repository for this tutorial on Github [here](https://github.com/Code4Community/git-tutorial).
+All of our repositories are available on our [organization Github page](https://github.com/Code4Community).

 Find the repository location in your operating system's finder/explorer, and open index.html in your web browser of choice.
-You should see the following:
+You should see the following (with the images moving around the screen):

 ![](images/tutorial-1/screenshot5.png)

 # Part 3: Making modifications

-Goal: Add yourself to our display of bouncing heads
+Goal: Add yourself to our [display of bouncing heads](https://code4community.github.io/git-tutorial/)

 Step 0: Check out a new branch
 ------